XiaShaoYiXue/CS-441/README.md

 ## 🎨 About the Visuals

-Each visualization focuses on a different angle of gender disparities in museum artwork acquisitions.
-They are imported into the main museum-style interface using `<iframe>` for a cohesive walkthrough experience.
+Each visualization highlights a unique perspective on gender disparities within the museum's acquisition history.
+These visualizations are embedded into the main gallery-style interface (`index.html`) using <`iframe`>, allowing viewers to browse them as if walking through a physical exhibit.

-- Artworks are represented with visual figures
-- Bubbles, timelines, and scrollable views show data evolution
+- Visualizations are displayed as “artworks” using data-driven figures.
+- The current `index.html` interface is functional but does not yet support interactions like zooming or clicking on individual visualizations — these enhancements will be added in the next milestone.
-- Files are modular and can also be explored individually
+- All visualizations are modular and can be explored on their own by opening their respective HTML files directly.
+- Some visualizations (such as the puzzle and gap) include partially implemented interactive elements that will be completed soon — for example, animated bubbles, timelines, and puzzle mechanics that reflect data evolution.
+- The poem component is also planned as an interactive element and has not been embedded yet due to its unique requirements.
+- Feedback from Milestone 3 primarily concerned technical challenges, and some of which have been addressed.
+Both team members are currently finalizing their thesis work and will finish them withint this week.
+While the visualizations may look somewhat ugly now, we will complete the remaining interactions and design polish within the coming week.

 ---